Sunlight forced my eyes open.

 I froze for a second and hurriedly handed it back to Metatron.

 He raised an eyebrow.
 “Oh?
 Playing the polite game with me now?
-That signature is worth a lot, you know—you could buy the entire city of Jerusalem with it.”
+That signature is worth a lot, you know.
+You could buy the whole city of Jerusalem.”

 “I can’t accept something like this.”